spark-mv/cdn/install.md

 # 10. Deploy to production

 When you are satisfied with local testing, you can gradually enable the service in production.
-Login to your portal account's configuration section.
-Use the granular controls to enable Hola on different platforms/browsers
+Login to [your HolaCDN account] (http://www.holacdn.com) and go to the configuration section.
+Use the granular controls to enable Hola on different platforms/browsers.
+For example:

 For example:

 * Start by enabling HolaCDN for 10% of Chrome/Win users, and 90% only for statistics collection.
-* Increase HolaCDN to 90% of Chrome/Win users, and leave 10% for statistics.
+* Increase HolaCDN to 90% of Chrome/Win users and leave 10% in statistics mode, as a control group.
 * Add more/browsers/platforms.

-To verify that your changes took effect, don't forget to set HolaCDN to default mode (using 		```hola_cdn.set_mode_default()```) so that it will be initalized based on the server side, and not the local setting you entered earlier.
+To verify that your changes took effect, remember to set HolaCDN to default mode (```hola_cdn.set_mode_default()```) to ensure the JS is initalized based on decisions on the server side, and not the local setting you entered earlier.

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.